You should have:

-You should have a bachelor’s honours degree or international equivalent, typically a 2:1 or above in an appropriate subject or
+- a bachelor’s honours degree or international equivalent, typically a 2:1 or above or

-a degree that is not a 2:1 or above plus at least 2 years relevant experience in a relevant field or sector or
+- a degree that is not a 2:1 or above (or international equivalent) plus at least 2 years relevant experience in a relevant field or sector or

-a teaching qualification (gained after at least the equivalent of 2 satisfactory years of higher education) plus at least 2 years of relevant experience in a relevant field or sector or
+- a teaching qualification (gained after at least the equivalent of 2 satisfactory years of higher education) plus at least 2 years of relevant experience in a relevant field or sector.

 Months of entry